 We regret that we're unable to consider applications from students in earlier years, or from students who will complete their A-level courses this year.
 We also can't offer placements or work shadowing on alternative dates.

-If you'd like to receive an email when applications open for the summer 2016 work experience weeks (likely to be in early July), please complete this form.
-If you have any questions, you can contact firstname.lastname@example.org.
+If you'd like to receive an email when applications open for the summer 2016 work experience weeks (likely to be in early July, with applications open in March), please complete this form.
+If you have any questions, you can contact email@example.com.